Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_Deutsch.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-Could you please provide the text you would like me to translate into German?
+It seems that you want to translate a specific text, but the text you provided doesn't contain any meaningful content.
+If you have a specific section of text that you would like translated into German and enhanced with emojis, please provide that text, and I'll be happy to help! 😊